Accessibility Statement

 Keep litter boxes accessible

 Make sure your cats have uninterrupted access to their litter boxes.
 If you keep your litter box in a bathroom or closet, make sure to keep the doors open.
 Avoid placing litter boxes in high-traffic areas, especially areas where you might have guests.
+Also ensure that your cats have some level of privacy and that other 4-legged family members don’t have unauthorized access to the litter box.

 Keep your litter box somewhere cool